oscar7845/React-Manage-Task/README.md

 ## How you can install this project and test it
 1. clone this project
-2. install python (django)
+2. npm i (to install all packages)
-3. run: python manage.py runserver
+3. run: npm start or npm run dev

 Useful documentation: https://code.visualstudio.com/docs/nodejs/reactjs-tutorial